doxeylab/learn-genomics-in-linux/task1/README.md

 ```
 grep "word" file.txt  # prints lines in file.txt containing "word"

+grep -c "word" file.txt # prints the number of occurrences of "word" in file.txt
 ```

 We can also chain together multiple commands like this using the `|` (pipe) operator.